ktauchathuranga/MC-A55/README.md

 # MC-A55
-Morse Code to Audio Encoder with Complete Control
+Morse Code to Audio Encoder with Complete Control (this is outdated; please visit [here](https://github.com/ktauchathuranga/MorseEncoder) for a more efficient library)

 tested with arduino uno rev 3 use serial com to change the parameters at the startup so use serial monitor! use international standards for morse encoding and 55 characters are encodable!
 <br><br>